in carbon credits or carbon credit projects

 - Registration - Is it the type of project that

-is able to be registered with the Clean Energy regulator?
-Is the
+can be registered with the Clean Energy Regulator?
+Is the project

 registered by the Clean Energy Regulator?